 A study published in 2015 found that participants had better facial recollection – a measure of memory – and that the group remembered new human faces better with emotionally touching background music or complete silence, but not with ambient sounds.
 It was hypothesized that music which aroused emotions helped tie the new faces into the participants’ memories.
 This suggests that, when you’re considering background music for your business, you want music that does not disturb your customers, but that can help them form a positive emotional attachment to your store or brand.

-The concept that background music could benefit patrons’ emotional state was popularized by the Muzak company in the 1940s.
+The concept that good background music could benefit patrons’ emotional state was popularized by the Muzak company in the 1940s.
 While this company has long been associated with mellow and saccharine piped-in music, especially in elevators, the breakthrough of attaching music to a business was huge.
 Muzak became most notoriously associated with elevators because companies began using calming tunes to soothe people who were nervous about enclosed spaces or heights while they had to travel up elevators as skyscrapers became part of the urban landscape.

 Corporations chose Muzak because the company pioneered the concept of pleasant music having a psychological impact.
 Around World War II, Muzak patented the concept of stimulus progression, an approach to music for employees that increased in tempo every 15 minutes to increase workers’ productivity.